-1. Contact Family and Loved Ones
+1. Contact Family & Loved Ones

 2. Care for Pets or Dependents

-If the death was unexpected and there are immediate needs that must be addressed, you’ll need to call a local estate planning attorney about your options after you’ve ensured the child, dependent, or animal is cared for.
+If the death was unexpected and there are immediate needs you must address, call a local estate planning attorney about your options after you’ve ensured proper care for the child, dependent, or animal.
 In these situations, you may have to ask a court to issue emergency orders to ensure the protection of the minors or dependents.